 - Multiple databases and transaction management can be painful.

 - Testing a microservices-based application can be cumbersome.
-Using the monolithic approach, we would just need to launch our WAR on an application server and ensure its connectivity with the underlying database.
-But now, each dependent service needs to be confirmed before you can start testing.
+In a monolithic approach, we would just need to launch our WAR on an application server and ensure its connectivity with the underlying database.
+With microservices, each dependent service needs to be confirmed before testing can occur.

 - Deploying microservices can be complex.
 They may need coordination among multiple services, which may not be as straightforward as deploying a WAR in a container.